StackmateNetwork/stackmate-core/resources/docs/api.md

 ```

+### Policies and descriptors

-Now that we have a parent account key to start a bitcoin wallet, we now move to the `wallet` module set of functions.
+Now that we have a hardened account key to start a bitcoin wallet, we now move to the `wallet` module set of functions.

 Most wallet functions take a `descriptor` as a common input.

 The client must first attempt to create a valid bitcoin policy using their keys and then `compile` it into a wallet `descriptor` string.

 The descriptor is a string, with the format: